YorVeX/xObsBeam/README.md

 ## Use cases

 This plugin transmits a video and audio feed from one OBS instance to another.
-The video feed can be compressed using [QOI](https://qoiformat.org) with minimal (and very stable) CPU usage or even transmitted raw with no added compression CPU usage at all but at the expense of extreme bandwidth needs.
+The video feed can be compressed using [QOI](https://qoiformat.org) and/or [LZ4](https://github.com/lz4/lz4) with minimal CPU usage or even transmitted raw with no added compression CPU usage at all but at the expense of extreme bandwidth needs.
+In all cases the transmission is completely [lossless](https://en.wikipedia.org/wiki/Lossless_compression).
 The most common scenario would be transmitting audio and video feeds from OBS on a gaming PC to OBS on a streaming PC.

 Both [NDI](https://github.com/obs-ndi/obs-ndi) and [Teleport](https://github.com/fzwoch/obs-teleport) in comparison transmit their video feeds using a lossy compression (albeit almost visually lossless to be fair) and most of the time have lower bandwidth needs than this plugin.

 No solution is better or worse in general, it's just different tradeoffs regarding CPU/GPU usage, bandwidth needs and quality.
 What works best in a given scenario depends (among other things) on the specific use case and available resources.
+It's also very hard to predict how it will perform for any given setup, so it's best to test it out and play with the settings.

 ### Raw local transmission
 The obvious case where compression seems unnecessary is when transmitting data from one OBS instance to another within the same machine (so no network between them).
 E.g. when the first OBS instance is for recording and it sends the feed to a second OBS instance for streaming, which adds some panels, alerts, animations and other effects only for the stream which shouldn't be visible in the recording (other solutions to achieve that currently don't seem to be really stable).
 In that case both encoding and decoding work would also hit the same machine.

 ### Standard setups
-Standard setups (i.e. typical 1 Gbps consumer network gear) will almost always want to use the QOI compression.
-You get a truly lossless video feed with low CPU usage on the bright side, but be warned that QOI has some worst case scenarios where bandwidth usage could have significant spikes.
+Standard setups (i.e. typical 1 Gbps consumer network gear) will almost always want to use the QOI compression and maybe LZ4 compression at FAST level in addition.
+You get a truly lossless video feed with low CPU usage on the bright side, but be warned that QOI/LZ4 have some worst case scenarios where bandwidth usage could have significant spikes.
 Make sure to run tests with various scenarios and see whether your setup is up for the task.

 ### "Small" sources
 Transmitting sources with low resolution and/or low FPS through the network could actually be feasible even over a standard 1 Gbps network, e.g. for a retro game or a cam feed of an old webcam that you want to include.
-Especially If also the source PC is "retro" it helps a lot to save on CPU sources by not having to compress the data or using the CPU friendly QOI compression.
+Especially when also the source PC is "retro" it helps a lot to save on CPU sources by not having to compress the data or using the CPU friendly QOI/LZ4 compressions.

 ### High bandwidth network
 For enthusiast or semi-professional setups with expensive network devices it could be feasible to transmit raw video feeds over a network.